 A golden spire crowning a conical wooded hill, Swoyambhu Stupa is the most ancient and enigmatic of all the holy shrines in Kathmandu valley.
-Its lofty white dome and glittering golden spire are visible for many miles and from all sides of the valley.
+Its lofty white dome and glittering golden spire are visible for miles and from all sides of the valley.

 During this time, the Bodhisatva Manjushri was meditating at the sacred mountain of Wu Tai Shan and had a vision of the dazzling Swoyambhu light.
 Manjushri flew across the mountains of China and Tibet upon his blue lion to worship the lotus.
-Deeply impressed by the power of the radiant light, Manjushri felt that if the water were drained out of the lake, Swoyambhu would become more easily accessible to human pilgrims.
-With a great sword Manjushri cut a gorge in the mountains surrounding the lake.
-The water, draining away, left the valley of present day Kathmandu.
-The lotus then transformed into a hill and the light became Swoyambhu Stupa.
+Deeply impressed by the power of the radiant light, Manjushri felt that if the water drained out of the lake, Swoyambhu would become more easily accessible to human pilgrims.
+So with his great sword, Manjushri cut a gorge in the mountains surrounding the lake.
+The water, draining away, left the valley of present-day Kathmandu.
+The lotus then transformed into a hill as the light became Swoyambhu Stupa.

-Every morning before dawn, hundreds of pilgrims will ascend the 365 steps that lead up the hill, file past the gilded Vajra(Tibetan: Dorje) and two lions guarding the entrance, and begin a series of clockwise circumambulations of the stupa (Newari Buddhists circle in the opposite, counterclockwise direction).
+Every morning before dawn, hundreds of pilgrims ascend the 365 steps that lead up the hill.
+They go past the gilded Vajra(Tibetan: Dorje) with two lions guarding the entrance and begin a series of clockwise circumambulations around the stupa.

-When the valley of Kathmandu is threatened by drought, the King of Nepal must enter the underground chamber to get a secret mandala from Shantikar.
-Soon after the mandala is brought outside and shown to the sky, rain begins to fall.
-Frescoes painted on the inside temple walls depict when last this occurred in 1658.
-The small temple has a powerful atmosphere; it is mysterious, stern and slightly ominous.
+When the valley of Kathmandu has a threat of drought, the King of Nepal must enter the underground chamber to get the secret mandala from Shantikar.
+Soon after the mandala is brought outside and shown to the sky, it will start raining.
+Frescoes were painted on the walls inside the temple, depicting when this last occurred in 1658.
+The small temple has a powerful atmosphere; it is mysterious, stern, and slightly ominous.

 The Stupa resides a mile west of Kathmandu on top of a hillock.
-Beyond the borders imposed by locality and caste, all Buddhists accept Svayambhu¯ as the center of their religion and, by converging there, express their identity as Buddhists.
-Notably during the month of gunl¯a, which coincides largely with August, many thousands of devotees from Kathmandu and its surroundings get up every morning well before sunrise, walk—often in heavy monsoon rains—to Swoyambhu, ascend the steep staircase leading up the hillock from the east and venerate the chaitya and the ancillary shrines before returning home some two hours later.
+Beyond the borders imposed by locality and caste, all Buddhists accept Svayambhu¯ as the center of their religion.
+Notably, during the month of gunl¯a parba, which coincides largely with August, many thousands of devotees from Kathmandu and its surroundings get up every morning well before sunrise.
+They ascend the steep staircase leading up the hillock from the east and venerate Swoyambhu Stupa and the ancillary shrines before returning home two hours later.